Miguel Vargas

 Miguel Vargas does not only perform flamenco; he lives it as a vital language, perfected throughout his 28-year professional career.
 As a dancer, choreographer, director, and CEO of the ‘Centro de Arte y Flamenco de Sevilla‘, Vargas has established himself as a visionary—capable of protecting the purest heritage while projecting the art form toward new contemporary horizons.

-International Projections Artistic vision.
+International Projections and Artistic Vision.

-In 2010, he founded his own company, Miguel Vargas Flamenco, , marking a milestone with the premiere of Rhythms with Soul at the Edinburgh Fringe Festival, where he performed 23 consecutive sold-out shows to critical acclaim.
+In 2010, he founded his own company, Miguel Vargas Flamenco, marking a milestone with the premiere of Rhythms with Soul at the Edinburgh Fringe Festival, where he performed 23 consecutive sold-out shows to critical acclaim.
 His ability to transcend borders was further showcased in productions like India – El Sueño de Anantapur (2014), a work that celebrates cultural connection through dance.

 — The Scotsman